 Most probate cases can be completed in around nine months.
 Because creditors have six months to file a claim, the process will at least take that long.
 More complicated estates or cases in which someone is contesting the will can take over a year to resolve.
 In other words, the simpler the estate, the faster the process.

-Speak to a Cleveland Probate Attorney to Learn More
+Speak to a Cleveland Probate lawyer to Learn More

 The probate process can be either very straightforward or substantially complex.
-Should issues arise during the process, or you would like expert legal guidance to ensure the process goes smoothly, reach out to Slater & Zurz, Ohio’s premier probate law firm.
+The complexity of the estate significantly influences the probate process, with more intricate estates requiring detailed attention to legal, tax, and financial considerations.
+Should issues arise during the process, or you would like an experienced legal guidance to ensure the process goes smoothly, reach out to Slater & Zurz, Ohio’s premier probate law firm.

 With offices in Akron, Canton, and Cleveland, our Ohio probate lawyers are here to assist you.
 To get started or to learn more about the process, call (888) 534-4850 to arrange your FREE, no-obligation consultation.
 When experience matters, turn to the skilled and dedicated probate legal team at Slater & Zurz.